Morgan Creek Entertainment

-Morgan Creek is an American film production company that has released box-office hits including Young Guns, Dead Ringers, Major League, True Romance, Ace Ventura: Pet Detective, The Crush, Robin Hood: Prince of Thieves and The Last of the Mohicans.
-The studio was co-founded in 1987 by James G. Robinson and Joe Roth.
-Robinson leads the company as chairman and CEO.
+Morgan Creek Productions is an American film production company that has released box-office hits including Young Guns, Dead Ringers, Major League, True Romance, Ace Ventura: Pet Detective, The Crush, Robin Hood: Prince of Thieves, and The Last of the Mohicans.
+The studio was founded in 1987 by James G. Robinson and Joe Roth.
+Robinson led the company as chairman and CEO.
 His two sons, Brian Robinson and David C. Robinson, run the day-to-day operations.
 The company name comes from Roth's favorite film, The Miracle of Morgan's Creek.
 Their most recent film is The Exorcist: Believer, which was released on October 6, 2023.

-Morgan Creek generally releases their films through larger studios while retaining the copyrights, and making autonomous decisions on home video and television rights.
-Their logo contains a stylized creek.
+Morgan Creek Productions generally releases films through larger studios while retaining the copyrights, and making autonomous decisions on home video and television rights.
+The company logo contains a stylized creek.